davidmarshall196/holiday-recommender/README.md

 ## Acknowledgements

-- Thanks to OpenAI for the GPT-3 model
+- Thanks to OpenAI for the GPT models
 - Thanks to Streamlit for the web framework

 ## To do list